 U.S. generally accepted accounting principles ("GAAP") require us to test our goodwill for impairment on an annual basis, or more frequently if indicators for potential impairment exist.
 Indicators that are considered include significant changes in performance relative to expected operating results, significant negative industry or economic trends, including rising interest rates, or a significant decline in our stock price and/or market capitalization for a sustained period of time.
 In addition, we periodically review our long-lived assets for impairment when events or changes in circumstances indicate the carrying value may not be recoverable.
 Factors that may be considered a change in circumstances indicating that the carrying value of our long-lived assets may not be recoverable include slower growth rates, the loss of a significant customer, or divestiture of a business or asset for below its carrying value.
 The testing required by GAAP involves estimates and judgments by management.

-We may be required to record a significant charge to earnings in our consolidated financial statements during the period in which any impairment of our goodwill or long-lived assets is determined.
+We have recorded, and may be required to record, a significant charge to earnings in our consolidated financial statements during the period in which any impairment of our goodwill or long-lived assets is determined.
 Any such charge could have a material adverse impact on our results of operations.
-For example, we have experienced a weakening in demand for specialized services in the life sciences industry, which has negatively impacted the operating results of PharmaLex.
-In the fourth quarter of fiscal 2024 and in connection with the Company's annual budgeting process, the Company revised PharmaLex's long-range forecast.
-In connection with the Company's annual goodwill impairment assessment, it recorded a goodwill impairment of $418.0 million in the PharmaLex reporting unit.
+For example, we continued to experience a weakening in demand for specialized services in the life sciences industry, which has negatively impacted the operating results of PharmaLex.
+In the fourth quarter of fiscal 2025 and in connection with the Company's annual budgeting process, the Company revised PharmaLex's long-range forecast.
+In connection with the Company's annual goodwill impairment assessment, it recorded a full impairment of the remaining goodwill of $723.9 million in the PharmaLex reporting unit.

 Debt & Financing - Risk 1

-Our revenue and results of operations may suffer upon the bankruptcy, insolvency, or other credit failure of a significant customer.
+Our revenue and results of operations may suffer upon the bankruptcy, insolvency, or other credit failure of a significant customer or supplier.

 Most of our customers buy pharmaceuticals and other products and services from us on credit.
 Credit is made available to customers based upon our assessment and analysis of their creditworthiness.
 Although we often try to obtain a security interest in assets and other arrangements intended to protect our credit exposure, we generally are either subordinated to the position of the primary lenders to our customers or substantially unsecured.
 Volatility of the capital and credit markets, general economic conditions including elevated interest rates, changes in customer payment terms, and regulatory changes (such as changes in reimbursement), may adversely affect the solvency or creditworthiness of our customers and their ability to maintain liquidity sufficient to repay their obligations to us as they become due.
-The bankruptcy, insolvency, or other credit failure of any customer that has a substantial amount owed to us could have a material adverse effect on our operating revenue and results of operations.
-As of September 30, 2024, our two largest trade receivable balances due from customers represented approximately 37% and 5% of our accounts receivable, net.
+The bankruptcy, insolvency, or other credit failure of any customer that has a substantial amount owed to us, including our largest customer, could have a material adverse effect on our revenue, results of operations, financial position, and cash flows.
+As of September 30, 2025, our two largest trade receivable balances due from customers (Walgreens and Boots together and Evernorth Health Services) represented approximately 38% and 5% of our accounts receivable, net.

 Corporate Activity and Growth - Risk 1